Heavy downpour over large parts of Malaysia to continue

 KUALA LUMPUR - Malaysia’s Meteorological Department (MetMalaysia) has issued a continuous rain warning affecting several districts in Kelantan and Besut in Terengganu.

-At the alert level, several districts in Perak (Hulu Perak, Manjung), Kelantan (Gua Musang) and Pahang (Cameron Highlands, Lipis, Jerantut and Kuantan) are expected to experience continuous rain during the same period, Bernama reported.
+At the alert level, several districts in Perak (Hulu Perak and Manjung), Kelantan (Gua Musang) and Pahang (Cameron Highlands, Lipis, Jerantut and Kuantan) are expected to experience continuous rain during the same period, Bernama reported.

 The public can obtain the latest weather information via the myCuaca website and app, as well as MetMalaysia’s official social media channels.

-Meanwhile, a family in Bachok with two disabled siblings is relying on their previous experience to help them adjust to the evacuation process.
+Meanwhile, a family in Bachok with two siblings with disabilities is relying on its previous experience to adjust to the evacuation process.

-Ms Nurul Awatif Sudin, 25, related how her brothers Afiq Fairus, 22, and Adam Danish, 14, were able to pack their favourite items and colouring books before being told to evacuate as floodwater reached thigh level.
+Ms Nurul Awatif Sudin, 25, related how her brothers Afiq Fairus, 22, and Adam Danish, 14, were able to pack their favourite items and colouring books before being told to evacuate as flood waters reached thigh level.

 The change in their behaviour means a lot to her, as both brothers – who have Down syndrome – had a harrowing time during the floods in 2024.